MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-mmcsnapins.md

 <!--/Description-->
 > [!TIP]
-> This is an ADMX-backed policy and requires a special SyncML format to enable or disable.
-For details, see [Understanding ADMX-backed policies](./understanding-admx-backed-policies.md).
+> This is an ADMX-backed policy and requires a special SyncML format to enable or disable.For details, see [Understanding ADMX-backed policies](./understanding-admx-backed-policies.md).
 >
 > You must specify the data type in the SyncML as &lt;Format&gt;chr&lt;/Format&gt;.
 For an example SyncML, refer to [Enabling a policy](./understanding-admx-backed-policies.md#enabling-a-policy).
 >